 Shape the mixture into 20 balls and put them on a baking tray lined with baking parchment, then leave to chill in the fridge for at least 30 mins.
 Swirl the harissa through the yogurt and set aside.
 Can make ahead to this point the day before and kept covered in the fridge.

-Burnt aubergine veggie chilli – BBC Good Food website
+Burnt aubergine chilli – From BBC Good Food Website

 - 1 aubergine